bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goals.md

   "description": "Increase bench press weight to 100kg", "user": 5,
   "mentor": 7,
-  "category": "STRENGTH",
+  "goal_type": "WORKOUT",
   "target_value": 100.0,
-  "current_value": 80.0,
+  "current_value": 0.0,
   "unit": "kg",
   "start_date": "2025-04-24T00:00:00Z",
   "target_date": "2025-06-24T00:00:00Z",
   "status": "ACTIVE",
-  "last_updated": "2025-04-24T15:40:00Z"
+  "last_updated": "2025-04-24T15:40:00Z",
+  "progress_percentage": 0.0
 }
 ```

 **Notes:**
-- If the authenticated user is a Coach and includes a user ID in the request, a notification will be automatically created for the mentee.
+- If the authenticated user is a mentor and includes a mentee `user` ID, a `GOAL` notification is automatically created for the mentee.
-- Status is automatically set to "ACTIVE" for new goals.
+- Status is automatically set to `ACTIVE` for new goals.
+- The `mentor` field is set only when a mentor creates a goal for a mentee.

 ### Retrieve, Update and Delete a Fitness Goal